Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 A client also needs to take observations at runtime to detect the need for different [=content keys=] to be used (e.g. in live services that change the [=content keys=] periodically) and to detect [=content keys=] becoming unavailable (e.g. due to expiration of access rights).

 This chapter defines the recommended DASH client workflows for interacting with [=DRM systems=] in these aspects.
-It is assumed that the platform implements an API similar to Encrypted Media Extensions [[!encrypted-media]].

 ### Capability detection ### {#CPS-system-capabilities}